 If five or six point harnesses are installed in the car, it must have compliant racing seats designed for racing harnesses.
 (There must be shoulder and sub strap through holes and lap through holes where high sides are present.
 Lap belt must pass through the seat low enough to pull driver into the seat at the pelvis.
 Post production seat through holes are not allowed (No homemade harness slot holes).
-Racing harnesses must not be more than 5 years old.
+SFI Racing harnesses must not be more than 2 years old.
+FIA harnesses are good for 5 years.